-- (2) To determine whether an applicant for a state service is an illegal alien, the agency may use the systematic alien verification for entitlements program provided by the United States department of homeland security or any other lawful method of making the determination. - (3) A state agency shall notify appropriate personnel in immigration and customs enforcement under the United States department of homeland security or its successor of any illegal alien applying for a state service. - (4) An agency shall require a person seeking a state service to provide proof of United States citizenship or legal alien status. - (5) A state agency shall execute any written agreement required by federal law to implement this section. - (6) As used in this section, the following definitions apply: - (a) "Agency" means a department, board, commission, committee, authority, or office of the legislative or executive branches of state government, including a unit of the Montana university system. - (b) "Illegal alien" means an individual who is not a citizen of the United States and who has unlawfully entered or remains unlawfully in the United States. - (c) "State service" means a payment of money, the grant of a state license or permit, or the provision
+- (2) To determine whether an applicant for a state service is an illegal alien, the agency may use the systematic alien verification for entitlements program provided by the United States department of homeland security or any other lawful method of making the determination. - (3) A state agency shall notify appropriate personnel in immigration and customs enforcement under the United States department of homeland security or its successor of any illegal alien applying for a state service. - (4) An agency shall require a person seeking a state service to provide proof of United States citizenship or legal alien status.

-1 of another valuable item or service under any of the following programs and provisions of law:

-- 2 (i) employment with a state agency; - (ii) qualification as a student in the university system for the purposes of a public education, as provided in 20-25-502; - 5 (iii) student financial assistance, as provided in Title 20, chapter 26; - 6 (iv) issuance of a state license or permit to practice a trade or profession, as provided in Title 37; - 7 (v) unemployment insurance benefits, as provided in Title 39, chapter 51; - 8 (vi) vocational rehabilitation, as provided in Title 53, chapter 7; - 9 (vii) services for victims of crime, as provided in Title 53, chapter 9; - 10 (viii) services for the physically disabled, as provided in Title 53, chapter 19, parts 3 and 4; - 11 (ix) a grant, as provided in Title 90."
+- (5) A state agency shall execute any written agreement required by federal law to implement this section. - (6) As used in this section, the following definitions apply: - (a) "Agency" means a department, board, commission, committee, authority, or office of the legislative or executive branches of state government, including a unit of the Montana university system. - (b) "Illegal alien" means an individual who is not a citizen of the United States and who has unlawfully entered or remains unlawfully in the United States. - (c) "State service" means a payment of money, the grant of a state license or permit, or the provision of another valuable item or service under any of the following programs and provisions of law: - (i) employment with a state agency; - (ii) qualification as a student in the university system for the purposes of a public education, as provided in 20-25-502: - (iii) student financial assistance, as provided in Title 20, chapter 26; - (iv) issuance of a state license or permit to practice a trade or profession, as provided in Title 37; - (v) unemployment insurance benefits, as provided in Title 39, chapter 51; - (vi) vocational rehabilitation, as provided in Title 53, chapter 7; - (vii) services for victims of crime, as provided in Title 53, chapter 9; - (viii) services for the physically disabled, as provided in Title 53, chapter 19, parts 3 and 4; - (ix) a grant, as provided in Title 90."

-- Section 16.
-Section 44-5-311, MCA, is amended to read: - "44-5-311.
+- "44-5-311.
 Nondisclosure of information about victim.
-(1) If a victim of an offense requests confidentiality, a criminal justice agency may not disseminate, except to another criminal justice agency, the address, telephone number, or place of employment of the victim or a member of the victim's family unless disclosure is of the location of the crime scene, is required by law, is necessary for law enforcement purposes, or is authorized by a district court upon a showing of good cause. - (2) The court may not compel a victim or a member of the victim's family who testifies in a criminal justice proceeding to disclose on the record in open court a residence address or place of employment unless the court determines that disclosure of the information is necessary. - (3) A criminal justice agency may not disseminate to the public any information directly or indirectly identifying the victim of an offense committed under 45-5-502, 45-5-503, 45-5-504, or 45-5-507, [section 2], [section 3], [section 4], or [section 5] unless disclosure is of the location of the crime scene, is required by law, is necessary for law enforcement purposes, or is authorized by a district court upon a showing of good cause."
+(1) If a victim of an offense requests confidentiality, a criminal justice agency may not disseminate, except to another criminal justice agency, the address, telephone number, or place of employment of the victim or a member of the victim's family unless disclosure is of the location of the crime scene, is required by law, is necessary for law enforcement purposes, or is authorized by a district court upon a showing of good cause. - (2) The court may not compel a victim or a member of the victim's family who testifies in a criminal justice proceeding to disclose on the record in open court a residence address or place of employment unless the court determines that disclosure of the information is necessary. - (3) A criminal justice agency may not disseminate to the public any information directly or indirectly identifying the victim of an offense committed under 45-5-502, 45-5-503, 45-5-504, et 45-5-507, [section 2], [section 3], [section 4], or [section 5] unless disclosure is of the location of the crime scene, is required by law, is necessary for law enforcement purposes, or is authorized by a district court upon a showing of good cause."

-- Section 17.
-Section 46-18-111, MCA, is amended to read: - "46-18-111.
+"46-18-111.
 Presentence investigation -- when required.
 (1) (a) Upon the acceptance of a plea or upon a verdict or finding of guilty to one or more felony offenses, the district court shall direct the probation officer to make a presentence investigation and report.
-The district court shall consider the presentence investigation

-1 report prior to sentencing.
+The district court shall consider the presentence investigation report prior to sentencing.